BS in Industrial and Systems Engineering

 Our data analysis courses focus on helping management connect the critical results of enterprise, such as revenue, low cost, and resource efficiency, to the controllable drivers of enterprise results.
 Enterprise, in this case, is a project that is difficult and typically takes effort, initiative, and resourcefulness.
-In this major, you will learn how to analyze data and explain the factors that go into the production of items and goods to your management team.
+In this major, you will study how to analyze data and explain the factors that go into the production of items and goods to your management team.
 You will also train on how to identify wastefulness in production systems and devise processes that are more efficient.

 Our goal is to develop Christ-centered men and women with the values, knowledge, and skills essential to be a positive force in engineering-related industries.
 Our professors seek to know you individually and impart the knowledge and ability they possess to identify and solve engineering problems.